-Perfect for a lazy Thursday, this salad is filled with protein, vitamin K, vitamin C, fiber, manganese, vitamin B1, copper, iron, and oh, the list goes on!
+It’s well worth the time for this Chopped Salad.
+This salad is filled with protein, vitamin K, vitamin C, fiber, manganese, vitamin B1, copper, iron, and oh, the list goes on!

 Romaine lettuce isn’t the only nutritious ingredient in this salad!
 Mushrooms are rich in vitamin B and cucumbers are low in calories!

 Chopped Salad with Sweet Dijon Vinaigrette